Interstate 278: Early proposals

+2020s work

 In late 2021, the section between Atlantic Avenue and the Brooklyn Bridge was reduced from three to two lanes per direction, a move that city officials said could prolong the viaduct's life by 20 years.
 The city also planned to ticket overweight vehicles.
 There was still no long-term plan for the viaduct by mid-2022, but three preliminary plans for the highway's reconstruction were announced in December 2022.
 NYCDOT formally presented the three plans to the public in February 2023, and city officials began issuing summonses to overweight vehicles in August of that year.
 In February 2024, the Federal Highway Administration rejected the city's request for $800 million to redesign and rebuild the cantilever.
 By the next month, no design had been finalized, and the start date for the triple cantilever's reconstruction had been postponed to 2028.
 The vehicle restrictions had reduced the number of overweight vehicles on the cantilever by 60% by early 2025.

+The city government announced a proposal in August 2026 to spend $4 billion repairing the existing cantilever over a ten-year period.
+The plan involved building existing bypass roads above Furman Street; unlike with previous proposals, the cantilevered structure would permanently be reduced to two lanes in each direction.